isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-09-25-post-Soil Amendments.md

 <section>
 	<h4>Organic soil amendments</h4>
 	<p>Organic soil amendments are made from living things, usually other plants.
 They generally help to retain moisture and increase drainage in soil as the organic particles soak water up like a sponge, but after a certain point will allow whatever water they can’t absorb to drain away.
-This makes soil soft and moist, but not waterlogged.
+This makes soil soft and moist, but not <a href="/page-index/plant-problems/waterlogging/">waterlogged</a>.
 Organic particles will also make soil soft and airy, reducing compaction and making it easier for roots to grow.
 Organic soil amendments will eventually decompose and will need to be replaced.
-These soil amendments also feed your soil biodiversity, such as earthworms.</p>
+These soil amendments also feed your <a href="/learn-more-about-gardening/garden-biodiversity/">soil biodiversity</a>, such as earthworms.</p>
 </section>

 <ul class="jekyllcodex_accordion">